 As of June 30, 2021, the Transportation Authority's reported net pension liability for its proportionate share of the collective net pension liability is \$2,659,364.
 The Transportation Authority's net pension liability is measured as the proportionate share of the collective Plan's net pension liability.
 The net pension liability is measured as of June 30, 2020, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019.
 With a measurement date of June 30, 2020, the amounts are rolled forward to June 30, 2021, using standard update procedures.
-The Transportation Authority's proportion of the net pension liability was based on the Transportation Authority's share of contributions to the pension plan, relative to the projected contributions of all participating employers, actuarially determined.
+The Transportation Authority's share of contributions to the pension plan, relative to the projected contributions of all participating employers, actuarially determined.
 The Transportation Authority's proportionate share of the net pension liability as of June 30, 2020, and 2021 was as follows:

 Proportion - June 30, 2020 0.02295%

 Proportion - June 30, 2021 0.02444%

 Change 0.00149%

 For the year ended June 30, 2021, the Transportation Authority recognized pension expense of \$853,499.